-- Embrace and embody MEA’s Core Values through decisions, actions, attitude and behavior to directly and positively contribute to the success of the organization.
+- Embrace and embody the Association’s Core Values through decisions, actions, attitude, and behavior to directly contribute to the success of the organization.

 - The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this position; this list is not inclusive of all the physical demands that may be required.
 Reasonable accommodation may be made to enable individuals with disabilities to perform the essential functions.

 - While performing the duties of this position, the employee will be required to:

-- Frequently walks over uneven terrain under a wide variety of conditions and bends, walks and stands to a significant degree.
+- Frequently walk over uneven ground under a wide variety of conditions.

-- Lift ten (10) pounds frequently, and occasionally lift and/or carry materials weighing up to 50 pounds.
+- Lift 10 pounds frequently, and occasionally lift and/or carry materials weighing up to 50 pounds.
 Such articles include computer printouts, notebooks, tape measures, small tools and equipment, etc.

 - The work environment conditions described here are representative of those an employee encounters while performing the essential functions of this position.
 Reasonable accommodation may be made to enable individuals with disabilities to perform the essential functions.

-- The incumbent must be able to work in variable weather conditions (including but not limited to rain, high winds, temperatures in excess of 80 degrees Fahrenheit or below minus 40 degrees Fahrenheit, large amounts of snow and long periods of darkness).
+- The incumbent must be able to work in variable weather conditions including, but not limited to rain, high winds, temperatures in excess of 80 degrees Fahrenheit and minus 40 degrees Fahrenheit, large amounts of snow, possibly over long periods of time and in darkness, etc.

 - This position is subject to bee stings and insect bites.

-- The incumbent must be able to work long hours in stressful conditions when restoring power during severe storms or other emergency conditions.
+- The incumbent must be able to work long hours under stressful conditions when restoring power during storms, outages, or other emergency conditions.

 ESSENTIAL POSITION REQUIREMENTS

-Qualified candidates must have a valid Alaska driver’s license (or ability to obtain as required under State of Alaska regulations), with a current Class A CDL with air brake endorsement (preference will be given to applicants with hazardous waste endorsement), a current Medical Examiner’s Certificate (MEC), and a driving record, which is acceptable and insurable by MEA’s insurance carrier at standard group rates.
-An annual consent for release of one’s driving records is also required.
+- A valid Alaska driver’s license (or ability to obtain as required under State of Alaska regulations) and a driving record, which is acceptable and insurable by the Association and the Association’s insurance carrier at standard group rates.